Fralo/findSong/README.md

 ## Usage example

-Once you ahave started the server, go to
+Once you have started the server, go to
 ```sh
 loclahost:5000/findSong?text=[the phrase of the song]
 ```